JNT Visual - Fotolia

-Early adopters expect big data containers running in Kubernetes clusters to accelerate development and deployment work by enabling the reuse of system builds and application code.
-The container approach should also make it easier to move systems and applications to new platforms, reallocate computing resources as workloads change and optimize the use of an organization's available IT infrastructure, advocates say.
+Early adopters expect big data containers running in Kubernetes clusters to accelerate development and deployment work by enabling system builds and application code to be reused.
+Containers in Kubernetes big data environments should also make it easier to move systems and applications to new platforms, reallocate computing resources as workloads change and optimize the use of available IT infrastructure, advocates say.

 MapR previously supported the use of specialized Docker containers with built-in connectivity to the MapR Converged Data Platform, but the Kubernetes extension is "much more transparent and native to the environment," said Jack Norris, the Santa Clara, Calif., company's senior vice president of data and applications.
 He added that the persistent storage capability lets containers be used for stateful applications, a requirement for a typical big data implementation with Hadoop and related technologies.